webhintio/hint/.github/ISSUE_TEMPLATE/4-new-hint-request.md

 Hi there 👋

+We're excited for your ideas about new things to test and make the web even better!
 Before opening a new issue please make sure to search in the existing ones (even closed!) as they might contain information about workarounds, resolution, or progress updates.